 Lorraine is from Dublin and joined the TV3 News team from her position as Manager & Public Relations for AA Roadwatch, where she had worked for the previous seven years, broadcasting live on RTE Radio 1 and 2FM every day.
 During that time Lorraine also presented various independent television productions for RTE, including Live at 3, Start Me Up, Drive and RPM Motorsport, among others.

 Lorraine studied Broadcasting and Journalism at Ballyfermot Senior College and holds a City & Guilds in Public Administration and Current Affairs and H Dip in Public Relations from The Public Relations Institute of Ireland.
 She has also writes for various magazines and newspapers.

 As an experienced “Master of Ceremonies” she is a regular host of high profile events/awards ceremonies across the country.
 These have included The TV Now Awards in 2008 and 2009, introducing Prince Charles on his first visit to Dublin and welcoming President Bill Clinton, during his term in office, at an Irish-American Ceremony in New York.
 She was selected to meet HRH Queen Elizabeth on her first visit to Ireland in 2012.
-Lorraine also hosts the annual ‘Ultimate Girls Day Out’ events in Dublin and Cork and acts as judge at the annual Ladies Day competitions at the Dublin Horseshow and the Galway Races.
+Lorraine also hosted the annual ‘Ultimate Girls Day Out’ events in Dublin and Cork for 8 years and acts as MC and judge at the annual Ladies Day competitions across the country including the Dublin Horseshow and the Galway Races.

 In 2015 Lorraine developed her award-winning ‘Keane On Style’ Lifestyle, Fashion, Beauty, Health & Well-Being event for women.
-To date she has brought the show to venues in Dublin, Meath, Cork, Galway, Athlone, Ballina, Donegal, Kilkenny, Waterford and Kerry.
+To date she has brought the show to venues in Dublin, Meath, Cork, Galway, Athlone, Ballina, Donegal, Kilkenny, Waterford, Westport, Limerick and Kerry.